-In this post, I’ll share why *most* people go over budget when building a home.
-Just remember that you can do the opposite and you’ll have a much better chance of NOT blowing your budget!
+In this episode, I’ll share why *most* people go over budget when building a home.
+Just remember that you don’t have to be like *most* people!
+You can do the opposite and you’ll have a much better chance of building your home without blowing your budget.

-Many people who build a home think you can make design decisions along the way … tweak your budget along the way … focus on one little piece of the home build at a time without having a full picture of what you want your home build experience to be like.
+Many people who build a home think they can make design decisions along the way … and tweak their budget along the way … and focus on one little piece of their home build at a time without understanding the full picture of what they want their home build experience to be like.

-Guess what these people end up with … a mortgage that is WAY higher than they are comfortable with!
+Guess what those people end up with … a mortgage that is WAY higher than they are comfortable with.

-3 REASONS PEOPLE GO OVER BUDGET WHILE BUILDING
+3 REASONS PEOPLE GO OVER BUDGET WHEN BUILDING

-The first two reasons go hand-in-hand, so I’m combining them here:
+The first two reasons go hand-in-hand, so I’m gonna combine them.

 1+2.
-NO VISION FOR FUTURE HOME + DON’T HAVE A REALISTIC BUDGET
+LACK OF VISION FOR FUTURE HOME + DON’T HAVE A REALISTIC BUDGET

-Without a very clear vision of your future home, your builder will be unable to give you an accurate (realistic) bid on what it will cost to build your home.
+Without a very clear vision of your future home, your builder will be unable to give you an accurate (or realistic) bid on what it will cost to build your home.

-Many people who build a home are so excited to get started that they don’t take the time to really consider all aspects of how they want their home to look and feel.
+Many people who build a home are so excited to get started that they don’t take the time to really consider all aspects of how they want their home to look and feel and function.

-They don’t take the time to thoroughly consider layout (floor plan needs) and finishes before they have their builder quote their home.
+They don’t take the time to thoroughly consider their layout (i.e. floor plan needs) and their general finishes before they have builders quote their future home cost.

-Here’s the problem with that … your quote will be based on an incomplete picture of what you want in your future home.
+Here’s the problem with this approach … if you don’t have a clear vision of your home that you clearly communicate to your builder, your quote will be based on an incomplete picture of what you want in your future home.

-If you aren’t honest with your builder (and yourself) long before you break ground, then he/she can’t come up with an accurate bid.
+If you aren’t honest with your builder (and yourself) long before you break ground, then your builder can’t come up with an accurate bid.

-Without an accurate bid (i.e. based on EVERYTHING you envision in your home), it is very likely that you will go into your build WITHOUT a realistic budget.
-And without a realistic budget, you can kiss your chances of staying on budget ‘goodbye’.
+And without an accurate bid (that is based on EVERYTHING you envision in your home), it’s very likely that you will go into your build WITHOUT a realistic budget, and, consequently, you can kiss your chances of staying on budget ‘goodbye’.

-Of course, you can’t predict everything; some issues will come up that are out of your control and require a change order (e.g. a discontinued product), BUT many change orders and ‘upgrades’ are simply a result of a lack of planning before you build.
+Of course, you can’t predict everything; some issues will come up that are out of your control (hello, crazy lumber prices in the early 2020s) and will require a change order (e.g. a discontinued product), BUT many change orders and ‘upgrades’ are simply a result of a lack of planning before you build.

 3. ACCEPTING THE LOWEST BID

 Not all ‘lowest bids’ are bad.
-However, some times when you accept the lowest bid to save money, you’ll find that you go WAY over that initial bid as you get into the thick of building.
+However, sometimes when you accept the lowest bid from a builder in hopes of saving money, you’ll find that you actually go WAY over that initial bid as you get into the thick of building your home.

-Unfortunately, it’ll be too late to change course at that point and you’ll have no choice but to continue increasing your construction loan and subsequent mortgage.
+And at that point, unfortunately, it’ll be too late to change course and you’ll have no choice but to continue increasing your construction loan and your subsequent mortgage.

-Keep this in mind … if you get three bids and one is significantly lower than the other two, I recommend that you really give thought to how this bid was determined before you choose that builder.
+So keep this in mind … if you get three or more bids from builders and one bid is significantly lower than the others, I recommend that you really give thought to how this bid was determined before you sign on the dotted line with that builder.